Understanding and Using Page Templates in Liferay

 When to Use Page Templates

 On many websites, some pages share a similar layout, with only the content differing.
-You can create a Page Template for consistency across similar pages and save time in these cases.
+In such cases, you can create a Page Template to maintain consistency and save time.

-Instead of adding common elements on each page from scratch, you can create a Page Template once and reuse it whenever needed.
+Instead of designing each page from scratch, you simply create a Page Template once and reuse it whenever needed.

 Creating a Page Template

-We will first create a page template for the reusable layout, and then apply it while creating the same structure pages.
+To create a reusable layout, we will first create a page template and then apply it while creating similar pages.

-Click on Create New Page Template.
-You’ll be prompted to choose between :
+2. Click on Create New Page Template.
+You’ll be prompted to choose between:

-Note : If you have created and set common components(header and footer) in a Master Page, you can select the master page here so you don’t need to add these common components manually each time.
+Note: If you have already set a header and footer in a Master Page, you can select it here so you don't have to add the header and footer manually each time.

-Once the page template is created, you can add widgets or fragments that will be used commonly across similar structure pages.
+Once the page template is created, you can drag and drop widgets or fragments that will be common across similar pages.

-In this example, we have added two editable fragment fields : Banner and Services, which can be reused on multiple similar pages.
+In this case, we have added two editable fragment fields: Banner and Services, which will be reused on multiple pages.

 Applying a Page Template

-You will have a list of available page templates.
-You need to select the one you have created.
+- You will see a list of available page templates.
+Select the one you created, for example, Demo Page Template.

-Now, the page will automatically load Banner and Services fragments already added, as they are part of the page template.
+Now, The page will load with the Banner and Services fragments already added, as they were part of the template.

-You can do customization for these fragments according to the specific content of the page, and then publish the page.
+You can now customize these fragments according to the specific content of the page, and then publish the page.

-You can create some more pages that have the same layout, only the content difference is there.
+You can create more pages that share the same layout but have different content.

 Updating Page Templates

-After the page template creation, sometimes you need to update a page template to reflect some new changes or add common elements.
+Sometimes, you may need to update a page template to reflect new design changes or add common elements across all pages using that template.

-- Navigate to the page template you want to update and edit the template.
+- Locate the page template you want to update and edit the template.

-- Add some changes in the layout, fragments, or widgets as needed.
+- Modify the layout, fragments, or widgets as needed.

 - You can add new fragments.